-An ALE Member must furnish a Form 1095-C to each of its full-time employees by January 31, 2022, for the 2021 calendar year.
+An ALE member must furnish a Form 1095-C to each of its full-time employees by March 2, 2023, for the 2022 calendar year.
+See Extensions of time to furnish statements to recipients, below.

 For more information on alternative furnishing methods for employers, see Qualifying Offer Method, later.